 Lama Surya Das has previously written in depth about consciousness existing after death.

 It is after death that the monks body enters the state called Tukdam (or “Thukdam”).
 And at this point the monk is dead, biologically speaking, but Buddhists believe that the mind may endure in the state known as “Buddha-mind”.

 “Tuk” actually means “Buddha mind” and “dam” means “one with”.

 Tukdam state may last for a few weeks before the body starts to decompose and crumple.

 This doesn’t just happen in Mongolia.
 It’s happened in New York too.
 In 2014 a Buddhist monk entered tukdam state at the Buddhist center on West 16th Street in New York.
 The monk say meditating in tukdam for ten days.

-It’ the symbolism of the monk that has really endured and that has captured the hearts and minds of people in the West.
+There beauty of this story has touched many people, capturing the hearts and minds of people in the West.

 Symbolically, the monk seems to say, “Do good in the world and your influence will endure for many years after your death”.